 \section{Extension to $\R^3$}

 The results of Section \ref{sec.maneuver} are stated explicitly for formations in $\R^2$.
 Extending these ideas to $\R^3$ is relatively straightforward.
-In this section we provide a numerical example to illustrate how this might be done, with a formal analysis reserved for future work.
+In this section, we provide a numerical example to illustrate how this might be done, with a formal analysis reserved for future work.

 Consider a MAS consisting of $n=8$ agents required to achieve a cube formation with an underlying graph $\G$ shown in Fig. \ref{fig:sim_cube_gr}(a).
-The target configuration can again be defined as a $\tau(\Gamma)$-symmetric framework, where the rotation elements $\tau(\Gamma)$ are now given by rotation matrices $R\in SO(3)$.
+The target configuration can again be defined as a $\tau(\Gamma)$-symmetric framework, where the elements of $\tau(\Gamma)$ are given by rotation matrices $R\in SO(3)$.
 In $\R^3$, such rotations are defined about coordinate axes, or general hyperplanes through the origin.
 For a cube formation, a natural choice of symmetries is given by $\mathcal{C}_4$ rotations about the coordinate axes (see Fig. \ref{fig:sim_cube_gr}(b)).
-For instance, the agents $\{p_1,\, p_2,\, p_3,\, p_4\}$ and $\{p_5,\, p_6,\, p_7,\, p_8\}$ may each satisfy a $\mathcal{C}_4$- symmetric framework about the $z$ axis, and agents $\{p_2,\, p_1,\, p_5,\, p_6\}$ can be constrained to form a $\mathcal{C}_4$- symmetric framework orthogonal to $z$.
-These symmetry relations suffice for agents to exchange information according to a communication topology subgraph $\G_I$, obtained by removing the dashed edges in Fig. \ref{fig:sim_cube_gr}.
-By construction, $\G_I$ is a spanning tree.
-Similar to the planar case, we now define the symmetry-constraining matrix $Q_z$ defined by $\mathcal{C}_4$ symmetries about the $z$ axis, and $Q_\perp$ as the corresponding matrix defined by $\mathcal{C}_4$ symmetries about an orthogonal axis of $z$.
+For instance, the agents $\{p_1,\, p_2,\, p_3,\, p_4\}$ and $\{p_5,\, p_6,\, p_7,\, p_8\}$ may each satisfy a $\mathcal{C}_4$-symmetric framework about the $z$-axis, and agents $\{p_2,\, p_1,\, p_5,\, p_6\}$ can be constrained to form a $\mathcal{C}_4$-symmetric framework orthogonal to the $z$-axis.
+These symmetry relations suffice for agents to exchange information according to the subgraph $\G_I$, obtained by removing the dashed edges as shown in Fig. \ref{fig:sim_cube_gr}.
+By construction, $\G_I$ is also a spanning tree.
+Similar to the planar case, we now define the symmetry-constraining matrix $Q_z$ defined by $\mathcal{C}_4$ symmetries about the $z$-axis, and $Q_\perp$ as the corresponding matrix defined by $\mathcal{C}_4$ symmetries about an axis orthogonal to the $z$-axis.
 The resulting symmetry-constraining matrix $Q$ for the cube formation is then obtained as a composition

 where $P$ is a permutation matrix that reorders the block structure of $Q_\perp$ so that the composition of $Q_z$ and $Q_\perp$ matches the indexing of the stacked state vector in the control law.